Run the Application on an Emulator

 Restart Android Studio for the changes to take effect.

-Configure the SDK update sites
+Configure the SDK update site

 This step configures the sources for the Digital Cockpit emulator in Android Studio.